ctti-clinicaltrials/aact-admin/README.md

 Make sure you set values for the environmental variables inside the .env the setup file created.

+Setup the folders you need with `Util::FileManager.setup_folders` in the console

 It assumes you have a machine equipped with Ruby, Postgres, etc. If not, set up your machine with [this script].